Palomar Observatory Notable Personalities

 In the 1970s, Rubin set out to map the distribution of mass in spiral galaxies by measuring their rates of rotation.
 She found many galaxies to be rotating sufficiently quickly that they would fly apart unless some invisible “missing mass” were holding the structures together.
 Vindicating Fritz Zwicky’s earlier ideas, her work brought the concept of dark matter into the scientific mainstream.

 In 1951, Rubin had been refused admission to graduate astrophysics program at Princeton because the department did not admit women.
-Nonetheless, 14 years later she observed on the Hale Telescope in her own name, the first woman ever to do so.
+Nonetheless, 14 years later she observed with the 48-inch Schmidt, the first woman ever to officially observe at Palomar.
 Throughout her career, Rubin championed the role of women in science. [l89'] [st00] [o16]

 Wal Sargent